Squarespace/pouchdb-lru-cache/README.md

 Usage
 ----

-To get the plugin, download it from the `dist` files above or download from Bower:
+To get the plugin, download it from the `dist` files above or from Bower:

 ```
 bower install pouchdb-lru-cache